dalerxli/ot-ml-supp/networks/README.md

 optical force becomes more accurate.
 If you only want a single network, use `3dof-position/net0/nn3dof_size_256.h5`.

+# 4dof-position-alpha
+Network trained to model experiment with 2 micron diameter spheres trapped in 2-D against the microscope cover-slip in a linearly polarised beam mixture (approximate NA of 1.2).
+The network has 4 DOF: particle position and beam mixture ratio.
+The network includes xyz position in a doughnut-shaped region around the beam, values outside this region are probably incorrect.
+The region is bound by radius 0.5 micron to 2 micron and heights from 0 to 1 micron.
+The particle has a refractive index of 1.59, and the background refractive index is 1.33.

 # 5dof-position-size-ri
 Networks trained to estimate the optical force on a spherical particle with different size and refractive index at different positions in